Search

 Are bananas good for constipation during pregnancy?

-Do bananas cause constipation or diarrhea in babies?
+Do bananas cause hard stools in babies?

 Are bananas good for gut health overall?